kcbanner/node-cas/Readme.md

   Central Authentication Service (CAS) client for Node.js

-  This module only handles the ticket validation step of the CAS login process.
-Planned features include functions to generate the login/logout URLs.
+  This module only handles the ticket validation step of the CAS login process, as well as functions for transparently authenticating or redirecting as needed.
+CAS attributes are also supported.
+Planned features include support for CAS proxy tickets and single sign-out.

-  Generally, to start the login process, send your users to: `https://cas_base_url/login?service=url_to_handle_ticket_validation`.
+  To start the login process manually, send your users to: `https://cas_base_url/login?service=url_to_handle_ticket_validation`.
 In the University of Waterloo example below, this url would be: `https://cas.uwaterloo.ca/cas/login?service='my_service'`.

+  Or if you are using standard HTTP req/res objects for a web page, you may use the provided `authenticate()` function to handle the redirection automatically.

 ## Installation